 Practice delegation rule

-While preferences and priorities can influence many delegation decisions in your personal life, in the practice there is a pretty clear line.
+While preferences and priorities can influence many delegation decisions in your personal life, in the practice, there is a pretty clear line.
 Your reference point for delegation should be: What is the doctor legally required to do?

 With that frame of reference, you can focus on what training and coaching needs to be done with the team.
 For everything that you are doing as part of patient appointments that can be legally performed by a team member instead, you should be training your team to that level and then delegate (aside from a limited number of personal preferences).